apietrelli/myVCF/docs/index.rst

 Paper under review!!

 Update will be available soon.
-Finger crossed :)
+Fingers crossed :)